About this website

 - Miscellaneous stuff

-I'm a data auditor and retired scientist, and I've been working with data tables for nearly 50 years.
+I'm a data auditor and retired scientist, and I've been working with data tables for more than 50 years.
 I started with printed columns on paper (and a calculator) before moving to spreadsheets and relational databases (Microsoft Access, Filemaker Pro, MySQL, SQLite).

 In 2012 I discovered the AWK language and realised that every processing job I had ever done with data tables could be done faster and more simply on the command line.
 Since then my data tables have been stored as plain text and managed with command-line tools, especially AWK.

 In case you're wondering "Which Linux?", I run MX on my desktop and my work laptop.
-For years I ran Debian (stable) Xfce, then the antix and Mepis communities put together MX.
-It's Debian (stable) Xfce nicely supplemented — but not overloaded — with handy new utilities and a solid selection of apps, and still very fast.
+MX Linux is based on Debian (stable) and is supplemented with handy new utilities and a good selection of apps.
 I highly recommend MX as an all-purpose Linux distro.

 Contact me directly if you would like a quote on a data auditing or data cleaning job.
-Here in Australia, I'm also happy to quote on training data workers (in person) in command-line methods.
+I'm also happy to quote on training data workers in command-line methods.

 About the banner image